vicksbr/molecule-app/README.md

   - Tests

 - Extremely useful React hooks
+  - `useAsyncExtendedState` - Same as `setState` but with an additional convenient `extendState` function and the ability to accept promises
+    - State can be updated asynchronously, when the promise resolves or rejects
   - `usePromise` - Manage and render the state of any `Promise`
     - `status` - Pending, resolved, or rejected
     - `promise` - The `Promise` instance itself